skruti10/MultiMedia_ActionPrediction_Project3/README.md

 This demo shows how to use the jupyter notebook to have an interactive session for running this project. https://youtu.be/tpr44-G5MbU

+### Report
+The project report is: Future Action Prediction using Deep Multi-Scale Video Prediction.pdf , present in the root of the repository.

 ### Results from our Trained and Tested Network :

 ---------Original:--------------Ground Truth:----------------Generated:-----------